A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Trials on the Synthetic Cases

 \subsection{Survey Configuration and Mesh Design}

-We chose a dipole-dipole survey geometry with a station separation of 25 meters and a maximum of 24 receivers per transmitter.
-The survey line is 700 meters long, so the total number of potential difference measurements is 348 (= $3\times 24+(23+1)\times 23/2$).
+We choose a dipole-dipole survey geometry with a station separation of 25 meters and a maximum of 24 receivers per transmitter.
+The survey line is 700 meters long, so the total number of potential difference measurements is 348.

 For the simulation, we use a mesh that has core cells of 5m $\times$ 5m, with 200 core-mesh cells in the x-direction and 25 cells in the z-direction.
 We add 7 padding cells that extend by a factor of 1.5 to the sides and bottom of the mesh.
 In total, the mesh has $W\times H = 6944$ cells.
-The total number of trainable weights in $L$ is 23055 based on the DIP-Inv architecture (see the Appendix for details), so we over-parameterize the problem.
-We also add a dropout layer to impose a stronger net regularization effect on this over-parameterized problem (see section \ref{sec:4.4}).
-The subsurface conductivity models for Case 1 and Case 2 are shown in Fig. \ref{fig3_1} and Fig. \ref{fig3_2}.
+The total number of trainable weights in $L$ is 23055 based on the DIP-Inv architecture [Table. \ref{table:1}], so we over-parameterize the problem.
+We also add a dropout layer to impose a stronger net regularization effect on this over-parameterized problem (see section \ref{sec:4.4} for further discussion).
+The subsurface conductivity models for Case 1 and Case 2 are shown in Fig. \ref{fig3_1}(a) and Fig. \ref{fig3_2}(a).
+To show how the current density changes due to the appearance of the anomalies, Fig. \ref{fig3_1}(b) and Fig. \ref{fig3_2}(b) illustrate the currents (streamlines) and resultant electric potentials (background colors) that are obtained by solving equation \ref{Poisson equation} for a single source with the positive electrode at location A and the negative electrode at location B. The positive electrode and negative electrode of the transmitter are labelled as A and B, respectively.
+The two electrodes of a receiver are labelled as M and N, respectively.
+We only demonstrate the location of one transmitter-receiver pair, the location of the other transmitter-receiver pairs can be referred from the survey configuration described above.
+The changes in current density are recorded in the voltage measurements on the ground.
+The voltage measurements are profiled on the pseudosections [Fig. \ref{fig3_1}(c) and Fig. \ref{fig3_2}(c)].
+The pseudosection plots the apparent conductivity, calculated by a voltage measurement and the geometric factor which depends on the survey geometry, at the midpoint of the corresponding transmitter-receiver pair and at the depth that depends on the separation of the transmitter and receiver \cite{ref36}.
+By measuring the potential difference between electrodes M and N shown in Fig. \ref{fig3_1}(b) or Fig. \ref{fig3_2}(b), we obtain a single datum that is shown as the white dot in the pseudosection.
+Although the pseudosection does not show a true geological crosssection, it is a useful way to visualize the measurements.

-\subsection{Choice of optimization method}
+\subsection{Choice of Optimization Method}